New Dialysis Centers Restore Kyrgyz Patients’ Quality of Life

 Although many of those deaths could have been prevented, “Our medical system has struggled to provide quality dialysis treatment,” says Abdiev.
 Dialysis clients “face problems like outdated facility and equipment, difficulty controlling infections among patients, and poor water quality.”

 Abdiev and many of his colleagues believe that a new public-private partnership (PPP) expected to dramatically improve dialysis services across the country will better serve patients and their families.
-With IFC’s advisory support, the country’s first-ever PPP makes it possible for Fresenius Medical Care to provide cutting-edge dialysis services to patients across four major cities of the Kyrgyz Republic, including the capital.
+With support from Austria's Federal Ministry of Finance, the Swiss State Secretariat for Economic Affairs (SECO), and the Hungarian Export-Import Bank, IFC helped deliver the country’s first-ever PPP—making it possible for Fresenius Medical Care to provide cutting-edge dialysis services to patients across four major cities of the Kyrgyz Republic, including the capital.
 About 75 percent of the country’s total population will be covered by the centers.
 The private investment in the country’s health-care system demonstrates that investors have confidence in the nation and facilitates future investments.

 Treatment of Choice Now Widely Available